How Can Music Help Dementia?

 1. Living With Harmony

-Living with Harmony is a Winchester based creative music group therapy organisation who visit care homes.
-Their aim is to provide enjoyable group music sessions, provide care home staff members with skills training in interactive music making, and to partner with care homes in order to offer regular therapeutic music making sessions for residents.
+Living with Harmony is a Winchester-based creative music group therapy organisation that visits care homes.
+Its aim is to provide enjoyable group music sessions, train care home staff members in interactive music making, and partner with care homes to offer regular therapeutic music-making sessions for residents.

-Music therapy sessions can include singing, dancing, playing instruments and talking.
-The sessions are tailored to the participants of the group to ensure that everyone is getting the most out of the sessions.
+Music therapy sessions can include singing, dancing, playing instruments, and talking.
+They are tailored to the group participants to ensure that everyone gets the most out of them.

 So far, Living with Harmony have observed the following from their therapeutic sessions: